Breast uplift is cosmetic surgery to remove excess skin and reshape your breasts.

 Going home after breast uplift surgery (Mastopexy)

-The length of stay for most patients is one to two days.
+The length of stay for most patients is up to one night.
 You will need to arrange for someone to drive you home.
 If you are leaving hospital the same day as the surgery you should arrange for a friend or relative to stay with you for the first 24 hours following surgery.

 Your breasts may be swollen and look discoloured immediately after surgery.
 Incision lines are permanent but will gradually fade.
 The results of breast uplift usually improve gradually over the first six months.

 Avoid lifting heavy objects or any strenuous activity for the first 6 weeks after your uplift.
 Since everyone heals differently you should discuss your return to work and normal activities with your surgeon.

 This chart is a guide to stages of recovery from mastopexy surgery.
 Everyone heals differently so your results may vary.

 You may have some discomfort for a week.
 Mild painkillers will help with this but avoid taking aspirin.

 Keep walking around to avoid post-operative complications.

 Sports bra worn day and night for about 3 weeks.